 Don’t be surprised if the person you’re trying to talk to doesn’t immediately respond to what you’re trying to say.
 It’s not uncommon for an addict to take the people that care about them for granted.
 Persistence is important.
 If they don’t take kindly to what you’re trying to say, realize that this is a process that could take a few times to get right.

 Having a conversation with your loved one regarding their addiction isn’t going to be easy.
 You might already know this from previous attempts to help.
 Planning makes perfect, however, and when you know the right way to approach the situation it can make a big difference.
-And, although you might be met with opposition at first, know that with enough preparation and persistence the conversation you have has the potential to turn your loved one’s life around in a positive way.
+And, although you might be met with opposition at first, know that with enough preparation and persistence the conversation you have has the potential to turn your loved one’s life around in a positive way and give them the hope they need to change and move forward.